dougwilson0000/web-sprint-challenge-intro-to-react/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the main branch.
+- [x ] Submit via Codegrade by committing and pushing any new changes to the main branch.
-- [ ] Check Codegrade for automated feedback.
+- [x ] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x ] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions